 There are so many different things to love about December.
 For example, in Northern Italy, the weather is usually cold but not too snowy here, which I’m happy about.
 I love spending time indoors, drinking hot cocoa, and planning festivities.

 Another thing that I love about December is all of the holiday parties.
-For example, I always enjoy getting dressed up and attending festive gatherings.
-I love spending time with friends and family, and the holiday parties are the perfect opportunity to do that.
+For example, I always enjoy dressing up and attending festive gatherings.
+I love spending time with friends and family, and the holiday parties are the perfect opportunity.
 Where I live in Italy, this is an important part of the holiday season.
 And yes, there is always plenty of food and drink, and it’s a great way to get together with friends and family.

 Of course, the best part of December is Christmas Day.
-For instance, I love waking up on Christmas morning and getting ready for Christmas lunch with my family.
+For instance, I love waking up on Christmas morning and preparing for Christmas lunch with my family.
 I always feel so lucky and grateful for everything that I have.

 Overall, December is one of my favorite months of the year.
 Moreover, I love the festive atmosphere, the cold weather, and spending time with loved ones.
-Undoubtedly, it’s a truly magical time of year, and I always enjoy it.
+It’s a truly magical time of year, and I always enjoy it.

 This festive guide will help you learn about some of the most popular December global holidays.
 From Christmas to Hanukkah to Kwanzaa, there is something for everyone!
 So, get your passport ready and start planning your trip around the globe!